babylonhealth/Wall-E/README.md

 To install the client app:
  - build it in Xcode and copy to your applications directory
- - run `defaults write com.babylonhealth.WallEView Host <applicaiton address>`
+ - run `defaults write com.babylonhealth.WallEView Host <application address>`
  - launch the app

 Iconography © https://dribbble.com/shots/2772860-WALL-E-Movie-Icons